Skip to main content

 Written by Ewan Dobres

-Updated over a week ago
+Updated over 2 months ago

 How to connect the microphone

-To connect the microphone, plug the
+To connect the microphone, plug the receiver in to the bottom of your iPad as shown below.

 How to use the push to talk microphone to make an observation

-How to make sure an observation is tagged against the correct child
+Important: how to make sure an observation is tagged against the correct child

 TeachScribe determines the what child to tag an observation transcript against by listening out for the child's name within the observation.
 This means that if you wanted to make an observation about George, you would need to say George's name in the observation.